aaronbloomfield/ccc/hws/daoweb3/index.md

 You will also need your NFTmanager.sol file from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, and any other .sol files that are needed to allow that to compile (such as ERC721.sol, Strings.sol.
 Address.sol, etc.).

 The requirements on this section are intentionally vague -- the intent is to let you program your DAO any way you want.
-The only requirement is that your DAO must fulfill the spirit of the [DAOinterface.sol](DAOinterface.sol.html) ([src](DAOinterface.sol)) interface.
+The only requirement is that your DAO must fulfill the spirit of the [IDAO.sol](IDAO.sol.html) ([src](IDAO.sol)) interface.
 As far as we are concerned, a proposal description primarily consists of a single string -- perhaps it's a URL, perhaps a statement, etc.

 Don't overthink this!
 The intent is just for you to get a working DAO.
 It doesn't have to be perfect.
 In fact, this is the easier part of this homework, since we've all written a bunch of Solidity programs by now.
 The longest methods here are 8 lines.